nathandavis18/Mini-Editor/README.md

 ### Getting Started

-If you are on Windows and would like to try this out right away, head to the releases tab and download the nve.exe file.
+If you are on Windows and would like to try this out right away, head to the releases tab and download the mini.exe file.
 This is the standalone program executable.
 Check out [Usage](#usage) to learn how to use it!

 Be sure to check out [Building](#building) if you would like to build the project for yourself!